liquinlab/elm-smile/docs/coding/components.md

 component file in the correct folder.
 This will help you stay organized and help other users of your code know where to look to find an element they might like to reuse in their projects.

-[TO DO: Describe each folder?
-But also we actually want people to use User folder, right?]